 Although currently the second largest city in the United Kingdom, Birmingham started out as a small Saxon village, growing to a town in the 12th century.
 The town became well-known for the wool industry as it was woven and dyed there.
 By the end of the 1500s, the town became known for its metalworking and leatherworking industries.
 By 1500, Birmingham had a population of 1500.

 The town grew rapidly during this time, reaching 5000 in 1650.
 By this time, metalworking had somewhat taken over from leather and wool.
 Birmingham became synonymous with cutlers, nailers and blacksmiths.
 The town was very close to iron ore and a coal seam, which offered fuel for forges.
 The nearby streams slowed watermills to power the forges.

 The city’s industry was still dominated by metalworking.
 The workers still made brass goods, nuts, bolts, buttons and screws, as well as pen nibs and toys.
 By the end of Victoria’s reign, there was a cocoa and chocolate industry in Bourneville, a place which went on to give its name to a brand.

 20th century Birmingham

 The city’s university was founded in 1909.
 By the early 20th century, traditional metalworking industries were still doing well.
-More modern industries also came to the fore, such as bicycling and tyre making.
+More modern industries, such as bicycling and tyre making, also came to the fore.
 During the interwar period, nearly 50,000 council houses were built in Birmingham.